 - Investigate job postings and apply – Under the “Jobs” tab you can do quick searches or detailed searches to find engineering employment opportunities.

-- Automatically receive information about new job postings and reminders –The “Search Agent” function within the Saved Searches menu (under Jobs tab) will regularly run searches for you automatically and send you an e-mail detailing openings that match your search criteria.
+- Automatically receive information about new job postings and reminders –The “Job Alert” function within the Saved Searches menu (under Jobs tab) will regularly run searches for you automatically and send you an e-mail detailing openings that match the search criteria you have set when you create the job alert.
 Also, Career Services will periodically send you important information about career opportunities or interviews that match your qualifications.

 Secondary Sources of Information